The Children’s Book Project builds literacy by bringing free books to children who need them since 1992.

 - nearby parking;

-Yes, we’re open during the hours listed at the bottom of this page, except:
+Yes!
+We’re OPEN for limited hours listed at the bottom of this page, except:

 Dear Children’s Book Project,